 - Provide input on resourcing to address critical bottlenecks

-- Encourage the collaboration between teams and System and Solution Architects/Engineering.
+- Encourage collaboration between teams and System and Solution Architects/Engineering

 - Work with Product and Solution Management, Product Owners, and other stakeholders to help ensure strategy and execution alignment

-- Improve the flow of value through value streams using the Continuous Delivery Pipeline and DevOps
+- Improve the flow of value through value streams by improving and assessing the DevOps and Release on Demand competency

-- Help drive the Lean UX innovation cycle
+- Help drive the Lean User Experience (UX) innovation cycle

 - Facilitate System Demos and Solution Demos

-- Drive relentless improvement via Inspect and Adapt workshops; assess the agility level of the ART/Solution Train and help improve
+- Drive relentless improvement via Inspect and Adapt workshops; assess the agility level of the ART and Solution Train and help them improve

-SAFe doesn’t prescribe a reporting structure, but the RTE and STE typically report to the development organization or an Agile PMO, which, in SAFe, is considered a part of Lean Portfolio Management.
+SAFe doesn’t prescribe a reporting structure, but the RTE and STE typically report to the development organization or an APMO, which, in SAFe, is considered a part of Lean Portfolio Management.
 For enterprises with existing PMO organizations, a program manager often plays this role.

 RTEs and STEs Are Servant Leaders

-While new RTEs and STEs typically have the organizational skills to perform the RTE/STE duties, they may need to learn and adopt Lean-Agile Mindsets.
+While new RTEs and STEs typically have the organizational skills to perform their roles, they may need to learn and adopt Lean-Agile Mindsets.
 They may need to transition from directing and managing activities to acting as a servant leader.
-Servant leadership is a leadership philosophy that implies a comprehensive view of the quality of people, work, and community spirit .
-In the context of the RTE and STE, the focus is on providing the support needed by the teams, ARTs and Solution Trains to be self-organizing and self-managing.
+Servant leadership is a philosophy that implies a comprehensive view of the quality of people, work, and community spirit .
+The focus is on providing the support needed by the teams, ARTs, and Solution Trains to be self-organizing and self-managing.
 Characteristic servant leader actions include:

 - Listen and support teams in problem identification and decision-making